Duty free shops

-Duty-free shops at international airports have been in existence since the 1960s followed by the expansion to land border locations in 1982.
+Duty free shops at international airports have been in existence since the s followed by the expansion to land border locations in .

-Duty-free shops are intended only for customers who are about to leave Canada.
-Goods purchased at a duty-free shop must be immediately exported.
-Apart from selling duty- and tax-free goods, these shops also provide information on duty-free exemption limits to travellers to the United States and to returning residents of Canada.
+Duty free shops are intended only for customers who are about to leave Canada.
+Goods purchased at a duty free shop must be immediately exported.
+Apart from selling duty- and tax-free goods, these shops also provide information on duty-free exemption limits for travellers to the United States and for returning residents of Canada.

-The CBSA oversees the licensing of duty-free shops, primarily to ensure duty-free goods are properly accounted for and exported.
-The CBSA also monitors duty-free shops to ensure they comply with government requirements, and modifies related regulations and policies.
+The CBSA oversees the licensing of duty free shops, primarily to ensure duty-free goods are properly accounted for and exported.
+The CBSA also monitors duty free shops to ensure they comply with government requirements and maintains related regulations and policies.